anaxarchus-c-380-c-320-b-c-e

 The Pyrrhonian skeptic Sextus Empiricus would call this position a form of dogmatism, since it is a substantial metaphysical thesis about values not being part of the furniture of the world.
 The true skeptic, according to Sextus Empiricus, is indifferent concerning the value of things insofar as he refrains from making judgments one way or the other about whether things are good, or bad, ou ni l'un ni l'autre, and this indifference is based upon the equal weight of conflicting appearance and arguments that leave him in a state of suspending judgment.

 Sextus Empiricus claims that suspending judgment about value helps one attain contentment in the following way: the skeptic will unavoidably sometimes suffer from cold or thirst, since he is human after all, but he does not have accompanying this discomfort the further disturbing thought “I am suffering something that is bad by nature” (Outlines of Pyrrhonism I 12), and so he is unperturbed.
 This same basic sort of reasoning would also be available to both Anaxarchus and Pyrrho.
 Pyrrho is unopinionated, and ipso facto he would have no opinions that he is suffering something bad by nature.
 Not caring much about things like pain and danger that most people regard as naturally bad helps him remain tranquil.
 (See Bett (2000) chapter 2 for more on this issue.)
 Anaxarchus, par contre, does not suspend judgment about questions of value, but his eliminativism means he would never believe that he is suffering something bad by nature.
 En outre, his indifference allows him to remain content and moderate in his passions, since he never believes he is lacking in anything good by nature.
-If things like luxury, pouvoir, and social status, which are conventionally regarded as good, are really indifferent, and one has no beliefs about other things being by nature good or bad, on what basis does one act?
+If things like luxury, pouvoir, et statut social, which are conventionally regarded as good, are really indifferent, and one has no beliefs about other things being by nature good or bad, on what basis does one act?
 Pyrrho’s life indicates one possible answer: he shows his disregard for such conventional values by withdrawing from the world and living in solitude.
 He pays no attention to things that are indifferent, and he is willing to do actions regarded by convention as demeaning, such as washing a pig (DL 9 66).
 Anaxarchus behaves quite differently.
 Comme indiqué ci-dessus, Anaxarchus was rebuked by Indian philosophers for “fawning on kings,” and many of the anecdotes about Anaxarchus concern his pursuit of luxury: par exemple, his wrapping himself up in three rugs when a cloak would have done, and his asking for a huge sum of money from Alexander when Alexander tells him to ask for as much as he wants.

 Pyrrho’s disciple Timon condemned Anaxarchus for this behavior, and apparently thought of it as inconsistent with the indifference advocated by both Pyrrho and Anaxarchus.
 But actively engaging with the world, and pursuing what presently attracts you, is consistent with believing that the objects of one’s pursuit are by nature neither good nor bad, as long as one pursues them realizing that these objects have no value in themselves, and are pursued merely because of the value that one gives them.
 Realizing that they have no value in themselves, you will not be terribly distraught if you fail to attain them, and you will be able to adapt yourself to circumstances effectively.
 This adaptability to circumstances might be why Anaxarchus says that the ability to seize the “opportune moment” (kairos) is the boundary marker of wisdom.
 Anaxarchus displays this virtue in his request of great wealth from Alexander.
 Pyrrho would have spurned such an offer.
 But Anaxarchus, even though he says that it is hard to collect money, and even harder to keep it safely, seizes the opportunity and correctly guesses that Alexander would be amused and flattered by the chutzpah of his request.